Malaysia travel ban, virus pushes Singapore closer to first recession in two decades

 MAS manages policy through exchange rate settings, rather than through the conventional interest rates, letting the Singapore dollar rise or fall against the currencies of its main trading partners within an undisclosed policy band.

-Starting Wednesday, Malaysia is stopping citizens from travelling overseas and visitors from entering the country until March 31 to help stop the spread of the coronavirus.
+Starting Wednesday, Malaysia is stopping citizens from traveling overseas and visitors from entering the country until March 31 to help stop the spread of the coronavirus.

 That move is expected to hit Singapore businesses, which employ some 300,000 Malaysians who commute from across the Straits of Johor.

-“It represents quite a big blow to services and SMEs (small and medium enterprises), which rely on labour force from across the causeway,” said Prakash Sakpal, an economist with ING.
+“It represents quite a big blow to services and SMEs (small and medium enterprises), which rely on labor force from across the causeway,” said Prakash Sakpal, an economist with ING.

 Singapore is also set to unveil a second economic package to help businesses and workers, adding to the stimulus announced in the budget last month, which an economist said would be “more effective” than monetary action in the near term.